hdkim01/hdkim01.github.io/index.md

 ## About Me

 <p>
-I am Hwidong Kim, a first-year M.S. student at <a href="https://kaist.ac.kr/kr/">KAIST</a>, advised by <a href="https://sites.google.com/view/tkkim/">Prof. Tae-Kyun (T-K) Kim</a>.
+I am Hwidong Kim, a second-year M.S. student at <a href="https://kaist.ac.kr/kr/">KAIST</a>, advised by <a href="https://sites.google.com/view/tkkim/">Prof. Tae-Kyun (T-K) Kim</a>.
 </p>
 <p>
-My research interests revolve around generating and manipulating various 2D or 3D visual contents.
-Recently, I have been focusing on understanding and simulating 3D human-object interactions (HOI) by leveraging rich diffusion priors.
+My research interests lie in video generation, with a particular emphasis on producing physically plausible videos that faithfully reflect real-world physical dynamics.
+Recently, I have been focusing on extending this to more generic scenarios, leveraging explicit physics simulators or implicit physics-informed priors, such as those in vision-language models (VLMs).
 </p>

 ## News